PVC Ceiling Tile FAQs

 - Ceiling tiles that are easy to clean, easy to maintain, and aren't ugly (not that we're biased or anything)

-- Ceiling panels that are recognized by UL, IAPMO, FM Global, CertMark, and ICC
+- Ceiling panels that are recognized by UL, IAPMO, FM Global, and CertMark

 - Ceiling tiles that use 75% less raw material to manufacture and are 5 times more efficient to ship